vsolovyov/blog/content/postgresql-jsonb-index.md

 }
 ```

 0.001?
-That looks exactly like the ratio between 43 millions rows in the table
+That looks exactly like the ratio between 43 million rows in the table
-and estimated 43 thousands rows in result.
+and an estimated 43 thousand rows in the result.
 However, if we just multiply 43
-thousands by 200 filters we should get 8.6 millions, and PostgreSQL estimated
+thousand by 200 filters we should get 8.6 million, and PostgreSQL estimated only
-only 7.8M.
-This discrepancy bothered me for a minute, because I like to
+7.8M.
+This discrepancy bothered me for a minute because I like to understand
-understand things completely, so they won't set me up for unpleasant surprise
+things completely, so they won't set me up for an unpleasant surprise later.
-later.

 After a minute of contemplating the difference I realized that it's probability
 in play - PostgreSQL thinks that every filter can match 0.1% of the total number